nickbrewer/gifcam/README.md

   - Power the Pi and open an SSH session.
 If you're accessing over wifi, SSH to `pi@raspberrypi`.
 If you're accessing over USB OTG, SSH to `pi@raspberrypi.local`
   - On first boot give the Pi a meaningful hostname, like `gifcam`.
 This will avoid hostname conflicts on your network if you deploy another Raspberry Pi.
   - Follow the _Basic Setup_ instructions

+## ToDo:
+- working directory referencing, this is so you can cleanup source images with: `rm $workingDir/\*.jpg` rather than from within the repo main directory
+- samba shared folder to pull images off over wifi (Pi Zero W)
+- smart twitter handling for when gifs are taken and you're not on wifi?
+If an image upload fails it gets pushed onto a re-attempt stack, which attempts to pop each time a gif is taken / an upload button pressed!